One of the most perplexing dating quandaries you can find yourself in is deciding if and how to tell a friend you like her.

 When you’ve established enough of a bridge between friendship and romance, it’s time for a conversation.
-To ensure that this goes as well as possible, keep in mind these three brilliant words: Timing is everything.
+To ensure it goes as well as possible, keep in mind these three brilliant words: Timing is everything.

 Let’s start with when not to have the conversation.
 Don’t try to squeeze it in when rushing somewhere.
 Don’t bring it up when she’s preoccupied or stressed about work or such.
 Abruptly changing the subject when she’s trying to talk to you about something else is another no-no.

-When deciding how to tell a friend you like her at the right moment, find a time when you are both feeling calm and comfortable and are in no hurry.
+When deciding how to tell a friend you like her at the right moment, find a time when you’re both feeling calm and comfortable and are in no hurry.

 Also, do it when you’re alone.
 Don’t bring it up at a public place or near other friends or family.
-Neither of you needs the added tension or embarrassment of an audience.
+Neither of you needs the added tension nor the embarrassment of an audience.

 Have a good lead-in

-When you are getting ready to broach the subject, be prepared.
+How do I tell a friend I like her?
+When you’re getting ready to broach the subject, be prepared.
 Know what you’re going to say and come up with a carefully worded preface.
 But present it as casually as possible, as though you haven’t rehearsed it in your head a million times (even if you have).

 Don’t scare her with a “we need to talk” statement or a similar panic-inducing intro.
 Try something like sincerely letting her know how much you value her as a friend and a person.

-After she has had a chance to respond, you can ask if she has ever considered the possibility of dating you.
+After she’s had a chance to respond, you can ask if she’s ever considered the possibility of dating you.